 Kudos for Summer 2016

-Here are some student accomplishments that we learned about throughout this summer.
+Here are some alumni accomplishments that we learned about throughout this summer.

 David Choberka (MSP03)